 Limited vs. Intermediate vs. Broad

-There are three basic types of Hold Harmless Agreements that are used: limited, intermediate, and broad form.
+Three basic types of Hold Harmless Agreements are used: limited, intermediate, and broad.
 These forms are often seen in contracts in the construction industry.

 Limited form.
 This type of agreement ensures that only the responsible parties are held liable, and losses are allocated according to the percentage of fault that is determined.
 In practical terms, a subcontractor who signs this type of Hold Harmless Agreement with a contractor essentially would only be responsible for whatever portion is determined to have resulted from the subcontractor’s negligence or omissions.
 This type of form is also known as a comparative fault indemnity agreement.